 There needs to be an agreement on who owns the intellectual property you create.
 Should you reserve the right to the intellectual properties, you should come up with a license that permits its use to your clients, and the license expiry date should be stated if there is any.

 Should in case a party breaches the agreement, your artist contract should carry the medium of resolution; which may include arbitration, mediation, or court resolution.

 You should give room for review and revisions of project in your proposal.
 However, you should beware of unlimited revisions by applying some clause that would prevent such happening.
 In doing this, answer questions on how alterations should be done, and at what point would you charge additional fees for the project.
 Through it all, a good relationship with your client would go a long way in making changes to your project with ease.

-Other elements that your contract should capture include warranties, confidentiality/NDA, and Non-compete clause.
+Other elements that your free artist contract template should capture include warranties, confidentiality/NDA, and Non-compete clause.

 In this section, you should provide details about your client, such as the name of your client, organization, email address, address, and phone number.

 State the freelancing service you are offering for such a client.
 For example, Artwork will be designed to improve the body copy provided by the client and laid for a full-color brochure.
 All Artwork will be done to meet the client specifications and use the client supplied graphics.
 The project will be designed using some combination of Adobe Photoshop, Adobe Illustrator, and Adobe InDesign.
 Then the final Artwork will be in a file format suitable for printing press production.

 The project price is quoted based on a negotiated package price of $200 for the entire project.
 The price quote does not include a 10% sales tax.
 Additionally, if you both agreed to use PayPal as your form of payment, there is a computer-based service charge on the total fee.
 You should either include or exclude the service charge in the final invoice.
 Make sure to include all such details on your art contract.